Myhael76/public-webmethods-lab/scripts/windows/development/portableEnterpriseManager/readme.md

 ## Use

+- Universal Messaging Enterprise Manager must be installed on the machine
 - Clone or copy this folder
 - Change set-env.ps1 providing your local values
-- start with the bat or ps1 according to your shell (double click on .bat in explorer)
+- Start with the run-direct.bat or run-direct.ps1 according to your shell (double click on run-direct.bat in explorer)

 ## TODO (future)